Privy

 });

-const isWinner = result[0].plaintext.value; // true or false
+const isWinner = result.plaintext.value; // boolean for an ebool handle

 ```